OUI Lawyer serving Eastern and Central Connecticut, including Hartford, Tolland, Windham, New London, and Middlesex Counties

 In other words, nothing that happened after you got pulled over (including breath and field sobriety tests) would be admissible in court.

-Videotape – If there is a videotape of the arrest, this needs to go through a forensic analysis.
+Field Sobriety Tests– If there is a videotape of the arrest, this needs to go through a forensic analysis.

 Did the police officer follow procedure?
 Did you have any physical problems that explain your difficulty with the field sobriety tests?

-Chemical Tests (breath, blood) – Chemical tests are not error proof.
+Arrest – Chemical tests are not error proof.
 In a breath test, the government needs to prove that it was operated by a licensed, qualified person and that the breathalyzer was in working order when it was administered.

-Sometimes, there is radio frequency interference that can affect the reading, from the police officer’s radio for example.
+Chemical Testing Sometimes, there is radio frequency interference that can affect the reading, from the police officer’s radio for example.

 Additional ways the test may be inaccurate include mouth alcohol contamination which can happen if you belch 20 minutes prior to giving a sample.